wredan/Twitch-Chat-Analyzer/README.md

 Source: [Wikipedia](https://en.wikipedia.org/wiki/Sentiment_analysis "Sentiment analysis")

 ### Problem description
 Live Twitch chats, especially if there are a lot of spectators, are really difficult to follow and moderate.
-Moderators are people that helps the Streamer relies to prevent their chat from becoming a jungle of frustrated monkeys.
+Moderators are people that help the Streamer relies to prevent their chat from becoming a jungle of frustrated monkeys.

 This tool aims to help moderators and streamers keeping track of the interactions between the streamer and its audience, making use of Sentiment Analysis.